getyoti/yoti-doc-scan-ios/README.md

 Please refer to the [Installation](Installation/Carthage) folder of this repository, and locate the [`Cartfile`](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile), `Input.xcfilelist` and `Output.xcfilelist` that matches the combination of capabilities that you wish to support.

 #### 2. Build dependencies
-Run `carthage bootstrap` from the root of your project directory, in which its `Cartfile` is also located.
+Run `carthage bootstrap` from the root of your project directory, in which its `Cartfile` should also be located.

 #### 3. Copy frameworks
 On your application targets' `Build Phases` tab: